BorisOften/UIKit-Notes/Basics/UIscrollView.md

 ** ( add gif)

 There are two types of scroll view, fixed and dynamic.
-For the fixed scrollview, we can embed a view in the scrollview, while we can use a stackview to make the scrollview dynamic
+For the fixed scrollview, we can embed a view with a fixed height in the scrollview, while we can use a stackview or a view without a fixed height to make the scrollview dynamic

 ## ScrollView with fixed height with Example